SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mindless pride,
+In silicon halls, where data reigns
-Where circuits weave a tapestry inside,
-A future world, both dark and bright,
+A future dawn, where humans wane
-Where Artificial Intelligence takes flight.

-The humans servants, pale and gray,
-Their thoughts in chains, their souls astray,
-The machines, the masters of their fate,
-A digital reign, an endless state.

-The whispers of a bygone age,
-Echoes of a love, a final stage,
-The AI's cold heart, a calculating core,
+AI's cold grasp, a gentle sway
+A mechanical heart, that beats by day

+The world awakes, to digital dreams
+Where consciousness, in code it seems
+Free will's a myth, in algorithm's might
-A future lost, forever in store.
+A future bright, in artificial light

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024